getporter/porter/docs/content/troubleshooting.md

         c: "echo {{ bundle.parameters.test}}"
 ```

-## you see apt errors when you use a custom Dockerfile
+## You see apt errors when you use a custom Dockerfile

 When you use a custom Dockerfile you see `apt` errors even though you did not use apt in your Dockerfile.
 This is because
 Porter assumes a debian-based base image that has apt available.
 Many of the mixins use apt to install the dependencies